zhangchengchuan/tp-1/docs/UserGuide.md

         2. Read a Module: `readMod`
         3. Update a Module's Details: `editMod`
         4. Delete a Module: `deleteMod`
+        5. Find a Module by keyword: `findMod`
+        6. List all Modules: `listMod`
     3. Calendar
     4. Others
         1. Get help: `help`